husarion/static_docs_deprecated/src/core2/tutorials/other-tutorials/using-core2-with-mbed-os.md

 `mbed-cli` is a package name of **Arm Mbed CLI**, a command-line tool that enables use of Mbed build system, GIT/Mercurial-based version control, dependencies management and more.
 Check [Mbed CLI GitHub page](https://github.com/ARMmbed/mbed-cli) or [Mbed documentation](https://os.mbed.com/docs/v5.10/tools/developing-mbed-cli.html) for details about the tool.

-To install `mbed-cli` follow a tutorial from the official Mbed documentation. https://os.mbed.com/docs/v5.10/tools/installation-and-setup.html
+To install `mbed-cli` follow a tutorial from the Mbed documentation. https://os.mbed.com/docs/v5.10/tools/installation-and-setup.html

 Installers for both Windows and macOS are provided.
 Linux users have to install tool manually.
 In case you are user of the latter system check if you have both Git and Mercurial installed before you start.
 See [Requirements](https://os.mbed.com/docs/v5.10/tools/requirements.html) page for more details.